Bylaws American Association of Hispanics in Higher Education, Inc

 MEMBERSHIP

-Any person, institution or organization that supports the mission or goals of AAHHE shall be eligible for membership in AAHHE.
+Section 1.
+Eligibility Any person, institution or organization that supports the mission or goals of AAHHE shall be eligible for membership in AAHHE.

-Membership dues shall be paid on an annual basis at a time and in an amount as established by the Board of Directors.
+Section 2.
+Dues Membership dues shall be paid on an annual basis at a time and in an amount as established by the Board of Directors.
 Members shall be deemed as “current” when they are up to date in their membership dues.

-Memberships in AAHHE shall be renewable on a fiscal year basis running from July 1 through June 30.
+Section 3.
+Term Memberships in AAHHE shall be renewable on a fiscal year basis running from July 1 through June 30.

-The Board of Directors is steadfastly committed to safeguarding the right of all individuals involved in all its activities and/or events, to an environment that values the principles of diversity, inclusion, integrity, civility and respect.
+Section 5.
+Policy on Discrimination and Sexual Harassment The Board of Directors is steadfastly committed to safeguarding the right of all individuals involved in all its activities and/or events, to an environment that values the principles of diversity, inclusion, integrity, civility and respect.
 To that end, any discrimination and unwelcome harassment in any form, by any individual irrespective of race, ethnicity, or gender, including physical, verbal, or non-verbal, that creates an intimidating, hostile, or offensive environment, shall not be tolerated; nor shall any retaliatory actions against complainants or any witnesses be tolerated.

 Any Member of the Association who believes that they have been subjected to discrimination, any unwelcome overtures or aggressive behavior including bullying, threats, intimidation or coercion, or is witness to same, should report the alleged misconduct immediately so that the appropriate corrective action may be taken, pursuant to the applicable provisions in the Law of the State of Delaware.

 Reporting and Resolution.
-Any violation of this policy should either be addressed directly with the offender, if comfortable doing so, or reported to the Chair of the Board of Directors, or the Immediate Past Chair, as appropriate.
+Any violation of this policy should either be addressed directly with the offender, if comfortable doing so, or reported to the Chair of the Board of Directors, or the Immediate Past-chair, as appropriate.
 Procedures for submitting complaints are outlined in the AAHHE Policy Against Discrimination and Harassment policy document, available on the AAHHE website.

 ARTICLE III